 When you get a call and you’re with friends, keep the call short.
 This is a very important courtesy that you have to imbibe if your friends are important to you.

 Try to always be polite on the phone.
 Oftentimes, it determines if the caller would love to call you back or not.
-Remember the common adage – “if you have to close the door behind you, do not jam it”.
+“If you have to close the door behind you, leave it ajar”.

-Speak in a lower-than-normal voice, you will be heard by the caller, and not others in the room.
-This makes your phone call less disturbing to others & better still, protects your privacy.
+Speak in a lower-than-normal voice, you will be heard by the caller and not the others in the room.
+This makes your phone call less disturbing to others and also protects your privacy.